-- Move the FSC to the full FORWARD speed po- - Raise the body.
-The set screws in the left and right Transmission Control Arms should not be contacting the locating stud in the transaxle.
+- Move the FSC to the full FORWARD speed position. - Raise the body.
+The maximum speed tracking adjustment set screw in both transmission control arms should not be contacting the limit stud on the transaxle.
 If they are, back the set screws out until they do not touch.